Linkedin Sales Navigator is THE reference database for prospecting.

 Setting up Sales Navigator for success

-The first step for an optimal Sales Navigator experience is to configure it the right way.
+The first step for an optimal Sales Navigator experience?
+Configure it the right way.
 It only takes a few minutes and will GREATLY improve your results - and it's very often (if not always) overlooked.

 And you can easily understand why as even the settings button is a very little icon almost hidden but here it is :